ADVERTISEMENT

 When used correctly, car seats can dramatically reduce the risk of fatal injuries for young kids.

-child seated in car seat, photo
+child seated in a blue car seat

 Is your child's car seat doing its job?